The Costco Rotisserie Chicken Lawsuit: What Aren’t They Telling You?

 More striking still: even ProPublica — in a deeply reported investigation that is highly critical of the poultry industry — found that salmonella illness rates in humans have remained completely flat for two decades, even as contamination rates in raw poultry have actually declined.
 That strongly suggests the problem is not simply about what’s happening at the processing plant.
 It’s systemic, it’s complex, and it cannot be solved by suing Costco.

 As for deaths specifically attributable to corporate negligence at a poultry plant — versus deaths caused by home mishandling, immune-compromised individuals, or untraceable sources — that number is essentially impossible to isolate.
-The CDC does not publish a breakdown that says “X deaths caused by Plant Y.” There is no data tying a single death to the Lincoln Premium Poultry facility specifically.
-Zero.
+The CDC does not publish a breakdown that says “X deaths caused by Plant Y.” There is no publicly available data tying a single death to the Lincoln Premium Poultry facility specifically.
 And without that, the legal foundation of this lawsuit becomes very shaky indeed.

 Can’t the Government Just Force a Recall?